 If recent trends and studies are to be believed, then this act of freelancing and part-timing, galvanized by the powers of the internet, has given rise to more independent teenagers and young adults than any other generation in the history of humanity.

 Yes, we are talking about 16-year-olds who can afford their own Tesla’s, and this is by no means an exaggeration.
 Simply put, the current generation of millennials and gen z are more interested in offering their skills than their time.

 So, if you are someone who is seeking a way to make some extra cash, then here are 10 part-time apps that will help you land your next paycheck.

 Upwork is a marketplace for skills and can help you trade those skills for a good buck.
-Whatever skill you have, it can be writing, designing, proofreading, or illustrating; there is a buyer ready to offer money for it.
+Whatever skill you have, it can be writing, designing, proofreading, or illustrating; there is a buyer ready to offer money for it when you find easy Upwork jobs.
 You also have the power to establish your own rates on the basis of hours, or volume of work.
 Upwork has also become a place for many freelancers to start their own small shops.
 For e.g., a data entry specialist can charge up to $5 per hour for rendering data entry services on Upwork.